10 players we’re most gutted took the Saudi cash: Duran, Veiga, Neymar…

 A world-class defender on his day who surely could have played for any number of Europe’s most glamorous clubs after departing Manchester City.

-Laporte is not yet 30 and could have spent another half-decade at the top of the game before chasing that last bumper paycheque.
+Laporte wasn’t even 30 and could have spent another half-decade at the top of the game before chasing that last bumper paycheque.